fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 (keyword s)
 ```

-Returns a keyword with given s string.
+Returns a keyword with a given s string.
 Do not use `:` in the keyword strings, it will be added automatically.

 ```clojure linenums="1"
 (keyword "foo/bar")